lua-rocks/proto/issues.md

 (__index called with no arguments) is a dirty game too.

-This is a big problem, because if I allow myself to expand the table, then this library, although faster, but much less convenient than the previous one.
+This is a big problem, because if I allow myself to expand the table, then this library will be, although faster, but still much less convenient than the previous one.
 In that case, it would be better for me to optimize Object than to make a mutant from Proto.